 Comparing rates from multiple different companies gives you a better understanding of average costs and standard coverage options.
 Getting car insurance quotes is an easy process, but you’ll need some basic information to get an accurate quote.
 A lot of factors can influence your car insurance rates, which leads to variations between providers.
-The following is a typical list of the necessary information, as listed by State Farm:
+The following is a typical list of the necessary information:

 - Address: Where will this vehicle be parked overnight?
 Will it be parked in a garage, driveway or on the street?